slav9nin/ThrottlingService/README.md

 чем включающее все требования но не работающее.

 ## Implementation notes
+* Our solution should provide RPS which allows users to interact with third-party REST service.
+  Our service should have response time ~ 5ms.
+Sla service ~ 200-300 ms. So, we should return RPS in 5 ms even if SlaCache doesn't have value for this user.
+Of course, during waiting SlaService, user can access to us multiple times, so we have to support our RPS while SlaService respond to us with available RPS and compare 2 values and sync them.
+* Concerns regarding ThrottlingService.
+How we determine User if token is null?
+We cannot do it.
+  If different users submit nullable tokens we cannot distinguish them.
+Based on it, we can handle it only if and only if:
+  1. Token is NotNull and contains userId.
+  2. Change method signature and add final UserId.
+  I prefer the last one!
+Any objections?
 * Using Lombok?
 Not necessary
 * Do not distinguish modules with Interfaces and implementation.
 Ideally if we are going to have different implementations/mocks/stubs and etc it would be better to move interfaces in separate